born05/craft-assetusage/README.md

 Adds a column to see which assets are used or unused.
 For Craft 3.

-- Checks Asset relation with Entry, Category, Tag, GlobalSet, MatrixBlock, SuperTable_Block
-- Compatible with SuperTable plugin
-- Compatible with Focus Point plugin
+- Checks the relations table, so should be compatible with matrix, supertable and most plugins.

 ## License